Can virtual reality make us more empathetic?

-An increasing body of research calls attention to that cognitive skills and high IQ (Intelligence Quotient) alone will not guarantee success in life.
+An increasing body of research indicates that cognitive skills and high IQ (Intelligence Quotient) alone will not guarantee success in life.
 Rather, skills of emotional intelligence dictate how successful we are.

 The good news is that emotional intelligence can be learned – and taught.
-And it should be - empathy and understanding are critical skills for us to be able to successfully and peacefully share the restricted resources of our planet amongst the soon 8 billion of us.
-They also create the optimal foundation for learning.
-Empathy and confidence are fundamental in developing ideas and solutions, in problem-solving, effective communication and avoiding or preventing conflicts.
+And it should be – not only are the skills of empathy and understanding critical for being successfully and peacefully able to share the restricted resources of our planet amongst the soon-to-be 8 billion of us, but they also create the optimal foundations for learning.
+Empathy and confidence are fundamental in developing ideas and solutions, in problem-solving, effective communication, and avoiding or preventing conflicts.¹

 Promoting empathy through education

-Researchers Håkansson and Montgomery have identified four prerequisites for feeling empathy:
+Researchers Håkansson and Montgomery³ have identified four prerequisites for feeling empathy:

-- The empathiser understands the target’s situation and emotions.
+1. The empathizer understands the target’s situation and emotions.

-- The empathiser perceives a similarity with his or her own prior experience.
+3. The empathizer perceives a similarity with his or her own prior experience.

-- The empathiser is concerned with the target’s well-being.
+4. The empathizer is concerned for the target’s well-being.

 Virtual reality in building understanding

-VR immersion is a powerful gateway into other peoples’ thinking and life situations.
-Quoting the fascinating Project empathy,
+VR immersion is a powerful gateway into other people’s thinking and life situations.
+Quoting the fascinating Project Empathy⁴:

-“Empathy forges a path forward for us, even when we disagree with another's behaviour or beliefs. -- Unlike traditional media, VR is an empathy machine and allows us to feel for a moment what it’s like to walk a mile in someone else’s shoes.”
+“Empathy forges a path forward for us, even when we disagree with another's behavior or beliefs...
+Unlike traditional media, VR is an empathy machine and allows us to feel for a moment what it’s like to walk a mile in someone else’s shoes.”

 Creating impact through virtual reality

 In this way, empathy can help close the gap between “us” and “them”.
-Research supports this assumption; VR can have a deep effect on behaviour.
+Research supports this assumption: VR can have a deep effect on behavior.
 Experiments include whether seeing an elderly avatar of oneself prompts one to save more money for retirement.
 It does.
-And whether watching the world through the eyes of a colour-blind person makes the observer more willing to help them, as opposed to just imagining the experience.
-Again, yes.
+And whether watching the world through the eyes of a color-blind person makes the observer more willing to help them, as opposed to just imagining the experience.
+Again, yes.⁵

 We do not need technology to feel empathy, fortunately, but the possibilities are exciting.
-If we could better learn to understand the different people near and far, change towards a friendlier world would seem inevitable.
+If we could better learn to understand different people near and far, progress towards a friendlier world would seem inevitable.

-The writer is a teacher, teacher-educator, educational content designer and EdTech psychology geek.
+The writer is a teacher, teacher-educator, educational content designer and edutech psychology geek.

 1 Ioannidou, F. and Konstantikaki, V. (2008).
 Empathy and emotional intelligence: What is it really about?
 International Journal of Caring Sciences, 1(3):118–123.